Welcome to Turalynn.com

 A novel of power, magic, and lust, The Sword & The Songbird is a visceral, fast-moving adult gaslamp fantasy—an LGBT-friendly work of character minus the saccharine romantic clichés.
 A natural fit for readers of Jacqueline Carey’s award-winning Kushiel’s Legacy novels and Richard Morgan’s Altered Carbon, The Sword & The Songbird is a story of broken relationships—of finding out that what you thought you wanted may be just as bad, or worse, than what you already had.

-Preproduction on the second novel in the Turalynn series, The Saints and the Slave-holder is in progress.
+Preproduction on the second novel in the Turalynn series, The Saints and the Slave-holders is in progress.

 The conclusion of the The Exile is posted in the blog.
 Read the final confrontation between the Tsiarkeh sisters.